-Paul Pogba joined an exclusive group of Premier League players this weekend, the Manchester United midfielder putting in a masterclass of creativity during his side’s 5-1 thrashing of Leeds.
+Jeremy Doku joined an exclusive group of Premier League players this weekend after the Manchester City winger put in a masterclass of creativity during his side’s 6-1 thrashing of Bournemouth.

-Pogba provided four assists as his passing range dismantled the visitors at Old Trafford, becoming just the seventh player in Premier League history to lay on four goals in a single league fixture.
+The Belgium international provided four assists as he ran riot at Eastlands, becoming just the eighth player in Premier League history to lay on four goals in a single game.

-Here are the seven players to register four assists in a single Premier League fixture.
+Here are the seven other players to register four assists in a single Premier League fixture.